Non shifted calculus of variations on time scales with Nabla-differentiable Sigma: Introduction

 Precisely, M. Bohner characterizes the critical points of $\L$ as the solutions of the following $\DD \circ \DD$-differential Euler-Lagrange equation, see \cite[Theorem~4.2]{bohn2}:

 Here, the notation $\DD \circ \DD$ refers to the composition of $\DD$ with itself in the left-hand term of \eqref{eqdiffeldeltadelta}.
-As it is mentioned in \cite{bohn2}, this work recovers the usual continuous case $\T = [a,b]$ (where $\sigma$ is the identity) where the critical points of Lagrangian functionals of type
+As it is mentioned in \cite{bohn2}, the result of M. Bohner recovers the usual continuous case $\T = [a,b]$ (where $\sigma$ is the identity) where the critical points of Lagrangian functionals of type

-are characterized by the solutions of the well known continuous Euler-Lagrange equation (see e.g. \cite[p.12]{arno}) given by
+are characterized by the solutions of the well known continuous Euler-Lagrange equation (see \textit{e.g.} \cite[p.12]{arno}) given by

-Moreover, the work of M. Bohner in \cite{bohn2} also recovers the following discrete case $\mathrm{card}(\T) < \infty$ where the critical points of discrete Lagrangian functionals of type
+Moreover, the work of M. Bohner in \cite{bohn2} also recovers the following discrete case $\T =\{ a = t_0 < \ldots < t_N = b \}$ where the critical points of discrete Lagrangian functionals of type

-are characterized by the solutions of the well known discrete Euler-Lagrange equation (see e.g. \cite{pete}) given by
+are characterized by the solutions of the well known discrete Euler-Lagrange equation (see \textit{e.g.} \cite{pete}) given by

 In what follows, we will speak about $\L$ (defined in \eqref{eqshiftlagintro}) as a \textit{shifted} Lagrangian functional in reference to the presence of $u^\sigma$ (instead of $u$) in its definition.
-Note that this characteristic has no consequences on the continuous case but let us mention the presence of $u(t_{k+1})$ (instead of $u(t_k)$) in the discrete case.
-We will see that the difference is important at the discrete level and \textit{a fortiori} at the time scale one too.
-In particular, this shifted framework does not cover the variational integrators studied in \cite{lubi,mars}.
+Note that this characteristic has no consequence on the continuous case but let us mention the presence of $u(t_{k+1})$ (instead of $u(t_k)$) in the discrete case.
+We will see that this difference is important at the discrete level and \textit{a fortiori} at the time scale one too.
+In particular, this shifted framework does not cover the variational integrator studied in \cite{lubi,mars}.
 We refer to the next paragraph for more details.